li-clutter-org/FiddlerToLoadImpact/README.md

 <img src="media/image6.png" width="622" height="242" />

-There you find the handler class (class Handlers) and add this as a new handler for the context meny
+There you find the handler class (class Handlers) and add this as a new handler for the context menu

 ```javascript
 public static ContextAction("set Load Impact Group Name")